radicle-dev/radicle.xyz/_posts/2025-08-14-jujutsu-with-radicle.md

 and its default value for this can be very restrictive, so instead we change it here.
 First we mark changes that are `present` in `trunk()` or `tags()` as immutable.
 Then we have untracked remote bookmarks with the set difference operator `~`.
-What are not marking as immutable are bookmarks that are in `rad` or that `patch`/`patches`.
+What we are not marking as immutable are bookmarks that are in `rad` or that `patch`/`patches`.
 That is, if the changes are ours or from patches, then they're safe to edit.
-You might think, "Why are patches safe?""
+You might think, "Why are patches safe?"
 Well, let's finally get into Radicle and Jujutsu.

 ### Radicle and Jujutsu

-So here we are, a lot of build up to get to the point where I can describe how I can avoid using branches (as much as possible).
+So here we are, a lot of build up to get to the point where I can describe how I can avoid using branches as much as possible.

 #### Contributing Patches